RyanGlennersterQA/RyanGlennersterQA_Project2/README.txt

 License
-This project is licensed under the MIT license - see the LICENSE.md file for details
+This project is licensed under the MIT license - see the LICENSE.md file for details.